Tasks #1416

 Python might be easier to use for generating complex stuff / contents than the CMake language.

-#11 Updated by S. Sharma over 9 years ago
+#11 Updated by S. Sharma about 10 years ago

 Johannes Wienke wrote: